HenrikJoreteg/redux-bundler/EVENTUAL_README.md

 If you prefer to be more explicit, pass an object of selector functions (names should still start with `select`) but some people prefer to be more explicit.

 **important**: these selectors will be attached directly to, and "bound" to the store.
-For example if you create a selector called `selectSomeState` you'll be able to call `store.selectSomeState()` directly from anywhere you have access to the stroe (without needing to pass any arguments).
+For example if you create a selector called `selectSomeState` you'll be able to call `store.selectSomeState()` directly from anywhere you have access to the store (without needing to pass any arguments).

 ### `bundle.doX` or `bundle.actionCreators`